Mt-Lampert/alex_e_-_lets_go/JOURNAL.md

 Scenario: Studying navbar as logged-out user
 	Given I am logged-out
 	When I take a look at the navbar
-	Then I see links to 'Home', 'Log In' and 'Log Out'
+	Then I see links to 'Home', 'Log In' and 'Sign Up'
 ```

 ## 2024-07-06 20:14